Data-Navigators/data-navigators.github.io/docs/tour_agenda/tour_agenda.md

 ## 📈 Data Visualization
 Discover best practices in data visualization, including the use of visualization tools and libraries to effectively communicate data insights.

-If you already have experience with Data Visualisation, here is a [Quick Refresher](https://github.com/Data-Navigators/data-navigators.github.io/blob/0e08e4542f9f2683f7f3dbf50e61728ca3f6a29e/docs/data-visualisation/understanding-your-data.md) and [references to visualisation tools](https://github.com/Data-Navigators/data-navigators.github.io/blob/0e08e4542f9f2683f7f3dbf50e61728ca3f6a29e/docs/data-visualisation/visualization-tools.md) to choose from based on your use case.
+If you already have experience with Data Visualisation, go through a [Quick Refresher](docs/data-visualisation/understanding-your-data.md) and [references to visualisation tools](docs/data-visualisation/visualization-tools.md) to choose from based on your use case.

 **Optional**